fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 step process.
 This allows us to focus on getting the first step in our program right before we need to think about the next part.

+My functional friends can hopefully relate when I say that I would love it if all my coworkers structured their code as a list of pure functions that I can follow until I find an unexpected output from one of them.
+This means that now I can forget about most of the code and just zero in on that function.

 I follow the same principle when I am debugging.
 My first goal is to remove all factors that can cause the bug.
 If I am working with an IDE, use a text editor to make sure the problem is not in